ibpsa/modelica-working-group/web/publications.md

 ---

 <p>
-This page lists publications that emerged from the IBPSA Project 1.
+This page lists publications that emerged from the IBPSA Modelica Working Group.
 Publications from its predecessor, IEA EBC Annex 60, can be found at
 <a href="http://www.iea-annex60.org/pubs.html">iea-annex60.org</a>.
 </p>